 The next Omniverse ESPORTS™ tournament takes place April 25-28 and features single players battling in the game Core Defense, level Coliseum.

-Virtuix exhibited an Omni and a quarter-scale mockup of VR ARENA at Amusement Expo in Las Vegas on March 27-28.
+Virtuix exhibited an Omni and a quarter-scale mockup of Omni Arena at Amusement Expo in Las Vegas on March 27-28.
 The Omni was one of the busiest attractions at the show.